folkzb/magalu/mgc/cli/docs/object-storage/buckets/label/help.md

                                  Valid unit suffixes: ns, us, ms, s, m and h.
 Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
-Use '--output=help' to know more details.
-  -r, --raw                      Output raw data, without any formatting or coloring
+Use '--output=help' to know more details. (default "yaml") -r, --raw                      Output raw data, without any formatting or coloring
 ```